Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

 The *Goal Strength* defines how much motion from an animation system gets applied.

-A *Goal* value of 1.0 means no soft body simulation, the object act like any regular animated object, (the vertex keeps at its original position).
+A *Goal* value of 1.0 means no soft body simulation, the object act like any regular animated object (i.e. the vertex is kept at its original position).
 When setting *Goal* to 0.0 (or no goal), the vertex is only influenced by physical laws according to soft body simulation.